kfrawee/warehouse-inventory-api/README.md

 curl --location 'http://localhost:8000/ping'
 ```
 <br>

-Navigate to `http://localhost:8000/docs` to view the API documentation and try it out. <br>
+Now, navigate to `http://localhost:8000/docs` to view the available endpoints and test the API and view the API documentation . <br>

-Also, navigate to `http://localhost:8000/redoc` to check the API documentation.
+Also, you can navigate to `http://localhost:8000/redoc` to check the API documentation.

 ## Run Tests:
 To run tests with coverage ratio, using Pytest: